tamaskenez/somenewlanguage/README.md

 - Ability to run without compiling (interpreted mode), support for REPL-style coding.
 - Easy debugging, well-designed debug information, debug builds should run fast.
 Easily serializable, printable variables (compare how you can explore the program state in Java debugger versus a typical C++ debugger)
 - IDE: Easily parsable language, solid language constructs the IDE can explore and follow.

+## Feature list

+- Callers must be able to limit the outcomes (effects) of the callee.
+Caller must be able to ban memory allocation for the callee, enforce non-divergence, limit global variables modified, all with a convenient syntax.
+- All values, types (also higher-kinded) are handled as sets in a uniform way at compile-time.
+Common set operations are available to constructs unnamed types (sets) on-the-fly.
+- Functions returning new memory must be able to use caller-supplied buffers in a convenient way.